This page walks you through the steps to create a new project and automatically generate a basic model from your database.

 If you want to rename your project after you’ve created it, use the Project Settings documentation page (see the Renaming a Project section).

-You can manually create additional new models for your project as described on the Understanding Model and View Files documentation page and then configure them for use in production as discussed on the Managing Projects documentation page, with further instructions later on the same page.
+You can manually create additional new models for your project as described on the Understanding Model and View Files documentation page and then configure them for use in production as discussed in this section below, with further instructions on the Creating a New LookML Project documentation page.

-Once your model files are generated or manually created, see the Setting Up Version Control documentation page for information on connecting your Looker project to Git so that you can record changes to your LookML files and manage versions of your files.
+Once your model files are generated or manually created, see the Setting Up and Testing a Git Connection documentation page for information on connecting your Looker project to Git so that you can record changes to your LookML files and manage versions of your files.